#8-seed Florida defeated #9-seed Illinois, 3-2

 His teams have gone head-to-head with some of the powers of the game, both in the Big Ten and in the non-conference, and have done so with a measure of success.
-The Illini are 33-7 in the pre-conference schedule in the four years with Hambly as head coach and have finished runner-up in the Big Ten Conference three times.
+The Illini are 37-13 in the pre-conference schedule in the five years with Hambly as head coach and have finished runner-up in the Big Ten Conference three times.

-A total of five players have earned nine All-America honors, including outside hitter Laura DeBruler, who became the fourth First-Team AVCA All-American in 2009, and Ward, who accomplished that feat in 2011.
-In addition, Bartsch was named a First Feam All-American by Volleyball Magazine.
+A total of seven players have earned 11 All-America honors, including outside hitter Laura DeBruler, who became the fourth First-Team AVCA All-American in 2009, and Ward, who accomplished that feat in 2011.
+In addition, Bartsch was named a First Team All-American by Volleyball Magazine.

-The Illini have produced in the classroom, combining for 36 Academic All-Big Ten honors in the last four seasons with Johannah Bangert one of just six players to earn First Team Academic All-America in 2010.
+The Illini have produced in the classroom, combining for 43 Academic All-Big Ten honors in the last five seasons, with Johannah Bangert being one of just six players to earn First Team Academic All-America in 2010.
 In 2012, the Illini led the conference with 10 All-Big Ten selections.

-12 of the top 30 all-time Illinois crowds have come in the Hambly era, and the 2012 season average of 2,809 was second most in school history and ranked ninth nationally.
+Twelve of the top 20 all-time Illinois crowds have come in the Hambly era, including four of the top five.

 Hambly was named the seventh head coach in the program's history and just the third in the last quarter century on Jan.
 8, 2008.
 He replaced Don Hardin, who retired after 13 years as program head at Illinois.
 Hambly, who had a number of years of international coaching experience, served as assistant coach for the Fighting Illini for five years prior, the first two years as a volunteer assistant and the last three as a full-time assistant.
 His impact was felt in every area of the program.